arend-lang/site/src/documentation/tutorial/PartI/synndef.md

    id x = x
 -}

--- the syntax A -> B is used for types of functions, --                         the codomain of which does not depend on the argument
--- for example, (id Nat) has type Nat -> Nat
--- Pi-types generalize them, allowing codomain to depend on the argument
 \func idType : \Pi (A : \Type) (a : A) -> A => id
 {- Haskell:
    idType :: a -> a